briansimiyuj/doctor-appointment-app/README.md

       #### Selected Date Display Component

         1. Create a Selected Date Display component and mount it on the Date Picker component
           a.
-Retrieve the selected date from the Date Picker context
+Retrieve the selected date and showCalendar function from the Date Picker context
           b.
 Display the selected date in an input field
+          c.
+Attach showCalendar function to the input field to show the calendar when clicked

 ### Settings Context